-- A. The manufactured home must be a "new manufactured home" as defined by Section 17.08.320 of this chapter; - B. The manufactured home shall have three of the following elements: garage or carport; covered porch or entry; gables; bay windows; window shutters; dormers; eaves with a minimum projections of six inches. - C. The home shall have a roof pitch of at least 3:12; - D B. The manufactured home shall be pit-installed or backfilled so that no more than twelve inches of enclosing material is exposed above average grade on or along the street side.
+- A. The manufactured home must be a "new manufactured home" as defined by Section 17.08.320 of this chapter; - B. The manufactured home shall be pit-installed or backfilled so that no more than twelve inches of enclosing material is exposed above average grade on or along the street side.
 The enclosing material shall meet all current UBC requirements for such use.
-The twelve-inch limitation shall not apply if the home is installed on a basement or other foundation constructed in accordance with current UBC requirements; - E C. The manufactured home shall be attached to a permanent foundation, as specified by the manufacturer.
-Foundations, tie-downs or other supports shall be provided to withstand the specified horizontal, uplift and overturning wind forces on a manufactured home, based upon accepted engineering design standards, as approved by Washington State and the local building official; - F D. The manufactured home shall be certified by the manufacturer to have an exterior thermal envelope meeting performance standards that will reduce heat loss to levels equivalent to the heat loss performance standards required of single-family dwellings constructed under the current Washington State Energy Code; - G E. Require title elimination (WAC Chapter 308-56A and WAC 65.20.040) within one year of home installation if the property is owned by the manufactured home owner; - H F. The unit must be installed on the site in accordance with the state installation code (WAC 296-150B); - IG.
-Include a finished porch or deck for each entrance door.
+The twelve-inch limitation shall not apply if the home is installed on a basement or other foundation constructed in accordance with current UBC requirements; - C. The manufactured home shall be attached to a permanent foundation, as specified by the manufacturer.
+Foundations, tie-downs or other supports shall be provided to withstand the specified horizontal, uplift and overturning wind forces on a manufactured home, based upon accepted engineering design standards, as approved by Washington State and the local building official; - D. The manufactured home shall be certified by the manufacturer to have an exterior thermal envelope meeting performance standards that will reduce heat loss to levels equivalent to the heat loss performance standards required of single-family dwellings constructed under the current Washington State Energy Code; - E. Require title elimination (WAC Chapter 308-56A and WAC 65.20.040) within one year of home installation if the property is owned by the manufactured home owner; - F. The unit must be installed on the site in accordance with the state installation code (WAC 296-150B); - G. Include a finished porch or deck for each entrance door.